 People often ask how Ruth Chabay and I came to develop the Matter & Interactions curriculum, and particularly why we felt it essential to include computational modeling.

 Starting in the late 1980s at Carnegie Mellon University, Ruth Chabay and I worked first on E&M. We chose E&M as a domain for study partly because most Physics Education Research (PER) work was on mechanics, and E&M was significantly less studied.
 Because E&M is significantly more abstract than mechanics, we thought it likely that students would benefit from the infusion of a healthy slug of qualitative and conceptual reasoning, and from simple experiments designed to let students observe some of the basic phenomena that E&M tries to explain.
-To do this, we developed the E&M experiment kits now distributed by PASCO, and a variety of computer visualizations (Ruth’s “Electric Field Hockey” game came from that period).
+To do this, we developed the E&M experiment kits now distributed by PASCO, and a variety of computer visualizations (Ruth’s award-winning 1992 “Electric Field Hockey” game came from that period; her modern 3D version written in GlowScript VPython is available).

 We quickly came to see that the traditional sequence of E&M topics lacked coherence and made it difficult for students to develop any conceptual understanding.
 A large number of abstract and highly mathematical concepts (charge, force, field, flux, Gauss’s Law) were introduced very rapidly at the beginning of the course.
 Before many students had begun to understand the difference between charge and field, all of these concepts were abandoned, and students were required to deal with potential and conventional current, which seemed to them unconnected to any previous concepts.
 At the end of a semester, even the best students had trouble remembering anything about the electric field of a point charge!